 Instructions

 • Add the eggs, one at a time, mixing well on medium-high speed and scraping down the bowl in between each addition.
-Add the vanilla extract and mix until combined.
+Add the vanilla and mix until combined.
 The batter should seem nice and fluffy.

 • Spread the batter into an even layer in your pan.
 Sprinkle the blueberries in an even layer on top of the batter, followed by the streusel.

-• Bake for 50-60 minutes until golden brown and a toothpick inserted into the center of the cake comes out clean.
+• Bake for 45-60 minutes until golden brown and a toothpick inserted into the center of the cake comes out clean.

 • If you wish to enjoy the cake while slightly warm, let it cool in the pan for 20 minutes before removing the cake and adding the glaze.
 If you wish to enjoy the cake completely cool, you can wait to make the glaze until the cake has completely cooled at room temperature.